Optimization-Inspired Learning with Architecture Augmentations and Control Mechanisms for Low-Level Vision: Architecture Augmentation Strategies for Consistent Propagation

-where $\mathcal{L}_\mathtt{train}$ and $\mathcal{L}_\mathtt{val}$ denote task-oriented losses on the training and validation dataset. $\bm{\alpha}$ represents the relaxation weights of architecture, following with~\cite{liu2018darts}.}
+where $\mathcal{L}_\mathtt{train}$ and $\mathcal{L}_\mathtt{val}$ denote task-oriented losses on the training and validation dataset. $\bm{\alpha}$ represents the relaxation weights of architecture, following with~\cite{liu2018darts}.

-{ In detail, as shown in Fig.~\ref{fig:illustration}, we leverage the basic block (i.e., search cell) to simplify the search process of concrete architecture.
-The basic cell can be implemented as a directed acyclic graph, where the graph including one node of input, a sequence of four inner nodes and one node of the output.
-We define that each nodes are connected fully to the following nodes and last output.
-Specifically, each edge of cell represents the weighted sum of possible operators from search space.
-Inner node represents the sum of all edges from previous nodes.
-The final output is performed by the sum of features from previous nodes.}
+In detail, as shown in Fig.~\ref{fig:illustration}, we leverage the basic block (\textit{i.e.,} search cell) to simplify the search process of concrete architecture.
+The basic cell can be implemented as a directed acyclic graph, where the graph includes one node of input, a sequence of four inner nodes, and one node of the output.
+Compared with existing NAS schemes~\cite{liu2018darts, ye2022b}, we argue that architecture search is only one augmentation strategy in our paper.
+Under the convergence guarantee, more powerful augmentation strategies can be introduced to improve performances for specific vision tasks.